Board of Directors

-Susan Gill, CERA, was elected to the office of Citrus County Supervisor of Elections in 1996 and has been re-elected each term since.
-Ms. Gill is an active member of the Florida State Association of Supervisors of Elections serving as the FSASE president in 2005-2006.
-She has served as the chair of the Rules and Legislative committees and is currently the co-chair of the FSASE Vote Center Task Force.
+Susan Gill, CERA, was elected to the office of Citrus County Supervisor of Elections in 1996 and retired at the end of 2020.
+Ms. Gill is a past president of the Florida Supervisor of Elections Association.
+She has served as the Chair of the Rules and Legislative Committees and as the co-chair of the FSASE Vote Center Task Force.
 Ms. Gill has served on the State of Florida Help American Vote Act (HAVA) Planning Committee and the Election Assistance Commission workgroup to create the Vote by Mail/Absentee Ballot Election Management Guidelines in 2007.
-She is a Florida State Certified Supervisor of Elections, a Master Florida Certified Election Professional (MFCEP) and is a graduate of the National Election Center’s Certified Election and Registration Administrator (CERA) program.
-She also served on the Research Alliance for Accessible Voting (RAAV) Committee sponsored by the Federal Elections Assistance Commission.
+She was a Florida State Certified Supervisor of Elections, a Master Florida Certified Election Professional (MFCEP) and is a graduate of the National Election Center’s Certified Election and Registration Administrator (CERA) program.

 Kathleen Hale, JD, PhD., is an Associate Professor and MPA Program Director at Auburn University where she teaches graduate and undergraduate courses in election administration, public administration, and public policy.
 Her research focuses the capacity and outcomes of intergovernmental and organizational arrangements and has won awards from academics and practitioners.
 Dr. Hale also directs the Graduate Certificate in Election Administration at Auburn University and conducts research on applied questions in election administration.
 Together with Dr. Mitchell Brown, she conducts the Election Center Professional Measurement Project.
 Her most recent book, with Drs.
 Robert Montjoy and Mitchell Brown, is Administering Elections: How American Elections Work (Palgrave Macmillan 2015).
 She is the Book Review Editor for Election Law Journal and series editor for Palgrave MacMillan for its Election, Technology, and Voting series.
 She is the author of 5 books and numerous journal articles and is a frequent speaker on election matters around the country.